trigram-mrp/fractureiser/docs/tech.md

 ### Known affected mods & plugins

 Note: This list is **non-comprehensive**.
-It was constructed in the early days of investigation and quickly we realized the scope of this was much larger than we though, making tracking of individual cases pointless.
+It was constructed in the early days of investigation and quickly we realized the scope of this was much larger than we thought, making tracking of individual cases pointless.
 It's left here for historical purposes.

 See also CurseForge's
 [list](https://support.curseforge.com/en/support/solutions/articles/9000228509-june-2023-infected-mods-detection-tool/)
-of affected projects
+of affected projects.

 |mod/plugin|link(s)|SHA1|"Uploader"|
 |---|---|---|---|